senanu/b40/docs/ch01/ch01_intro.md

 # Reading guides

 In this course, you will have a "Reading Guide" to fill out for each chapter that we cover.
 You will be expected to turn each in, and I will give you a grade that is determined by your apparent effort.
-Each will be worth 3 points:
+Each will be worth between 3 and 6 points, depending on the length of the reading guide.
+The points you get will be a reflection of the proportion of the reading guide that you completed.
+For example, for a reading guide worth 3 points:
  * **3 points**: Everything, or practically everything, is complete.
 You have used your own words and drawn your own diagrams (as opposed to cutting and pasting).
  * **2 points**: You've done somewhat more than half of the assignment and done it reasonably carefully.
  * **1 point**: You completed less than half the reading guide or most answers appear to have been cut and pasted into the document.